 - 9.8 The impacts of flooding can be both direct and indirect.
 Often the worst effects of flooding come from surface water flowing into inland streams from higher up the catchment and by flowing into sewers, so that they become overwhelmed. - 9.9 Medway is located at the end of the Thames Estuary, with the main towns of Chatham, Rochester and some of Strood directly situated along the banks of the River Medway.
 The authority area also covers large sections of the North Kent coast, including many streams that run across Cliffe, Cooling and Halstow and Stoke Marshes.
 This means there are a large number of water bodies and streams that could potentially contribute to an overloading of both the natural and man-made water systems. - 9.10 There have been a number of flooding incidents within the last century where water levels rose to a maximum of 4.6m AoD (above ordnance datum).
 Recently tidal surges caused low level flooding of Strood affecting Cuxton Marina, Janes Creek and Canal Road.
-In December 2007, the recorded level at Strood pier (200m downstream of the A2 bridge) was 4.22m AoD (above ordnance datum). - 9.11 Within the Medway area there are 1551 properties at risk from the likelihood of fluvial flooding at some point during a l in1000 years return period.
-1,363 properties have also been identifies as being within the likelihood of flooding in a timescale of 1 in 100 years.
-Figure 9.2 shows the areas that are currently defined as being within Flood Zones 1-3. - 9.12 The Medway Estuary and Swale Shoreline Management Plan lays out the constraints to development that need to be accounted for in terms of flooding and coastal erosion.
-The plan considers the situation over the next 100 years.
-The policy is to 'hold the line' along most of the coastline on both sides of the Medway.
-This applies to all areas where there are either residential properties or industrial or infrastructure installations.
+In December 2007, the recorded level at Strood pier (200m downstream of the A2 bridge) was 4.22m AoD (above ordnance datum).20 - 9.11 Figure 9.2 shows the areas that are currently defined as being within Flood Zones 1-3.

-&lt;sup>54 Medway Council, Municipal Waste Management Strategy 2005-2020 p.38
+19 Medway Council, Municipal Waste Management Strategy 2005-2020 p.38

-&lt;sup>55 Medway Council, State of Medway Report: Climate Change and Renewable Energy, 2008
+20 Medway Council, State of Medway Report: Climate Change and Renewable Energy, 2008